HajoRijgersberg/OM/README.md

 Please note that in OM, scales, such as the temperature scale are handled differently than their corresponding units.
 For instance a temperature difference will be expressed as a measure with a unit such as °C or K, where 28°C = 28 K. On the other hand an absolute temperature of 28°C is being referred to the **Celsius scale** and is equal to 301 K. Usually, the scale is used.
 [Here is an example of using a temperature scale.](Weather-example.md)

+## <a name="application-areas"></a>Application areas

-The following application areas are supported by OM:
+The following application areas, but not limited by these, are supported by OM:

 * Geometry
 * Mechanics